aditya697/Reverse-Engineering/crackme challs.md

 Then there is a there check function, by checking that function we can see sscanf which type casting ``%s to %d``.

 Then values in sscanf are added and compared with 16.
-Soo the numbers entered should make sum of 16 for the input to be correct. ``Eg:- 88,556``
+Soo the numbers entered should make sum of 16 for the input to be correct.

+The input should be ending with even numbers due to parallel function. ``Eg:- 88,556``

 # ***CRACKME0x06***